jpzm/wii88/README.md

   + copy system roms files to sd:/wii88/rom directory.
   + copy game roms files to sd:/wii88/disk directory.

-The emulation performace is better with original NEC PC8801 roms, but you can also use the pseudo BIOS available on [here](http://www.retropc.net/cisc/m88/download.html).
+The emulation performace is better with original NEC PC8801 roms, but you can also use the pseudo BIOS available [here](http://www.retropc.net/cisc/m88/download.html).

 ## Usage